CollinsMunene/FashionDetector/README.md

 Every project that constitutes anything AI or ML, it highly depends on the <b>model</b> used.
 For this project i'm still working on making it's model perfect(or close to).<br>
 But it still works fine...

+And also i started with an assumption that the images i will be getting will be tops.hehehe

 <h2>AIM OF THE PROJECT</h2><br>

 The aim of this project is to allow one to take a video of themselves and the system should suggest what kind of clothes he/she could match well with.<br>